Text-to-Table: A New Way of Information Extraction: Experiments

 (2) Text Redundancy: There are cases such as those in WikiBio, in which the texts contain much redundant information.
 This poses a challenge to the text-to-table model to have a strong ability in summarization.
 It seems that the seq2seq approach works well to some extent but further improvement is undoubtedly necessary.

 (3) Large Table: The tables in Rotowire have large numbers of columns, and the extraction from them is challenging even for our method of using TC and TRE.

 (4) Background Knowledge: WikiTableText and WikiBio are from open domain.
 Thus, performing text-to-table on such kind of datasets require the use of much background knowledge.
-The use of more powerful pre-trained language models can be further explored in the future.
+A possible way to address this challenge is to use more powerful pre-trained language models or external knowledge bases.

 (5) Reasoning: Sometimes the information is not explicitly presented in the text, and reasoning is required to conduct correct extraction.
 For example, an article in Rotowire reports a game between the two teams ``Nets'' and ``Wizards''.
 From the sentence: ``The Nets seized control of this game from the very start, opening up a 31 - 14 lead after the first quarter'', humans can infer that the point of ``Wizards'' is $14$, which is still difficult for machines.